jhawksno/coding-cheatsheets/drafts/dataverse.md

 Other types:
 - **Many-to-many (N:N)**
   - Includes a special third table called a relationship table, sometimes called an intersect table, which maps how the many rows of one table can be related to the many rows of another table.
+This table is not visible to users.
+You cannot add columns to the intersect table or trigger workflow or Power Automate cloud flows when rows are associated or disassociated , with each other.
   - More complex than a one-to-many
+  - You cannot edit the tables in a many-to-many relationship after it has been created; you can only delete it.
+  - Not all tables can be used with many-to-many relationships.
+If the table is not listed in the designer, you cannot create a new many-to-many relationship with this table.
   - Examples: Authours and books.
 A book can have multiple authours and an authour can have multiple books.

+ ### Connections
+ Connection roles can be included within a solution.

+ ## Dataverse for Teams
+ The four types of Dataverse for Teams solutions are:
+ 1. Apps
+ 2. Workflows
+ 3. Chatbots
+ 4. Dashboards

+### Environments
+In Dataverse for Teams and Datavers, data is stored within an environment.
+Dataverse for Teams creates a single environment for each team in Teams where you create data, apps, chatbots and workflows.
+Dataverse for Teams has a capacity of 2GB which can store up to 1 million rows of data.

 ## Working with Solutions